thejoshwolfe/nethack/README.md

        Major Consultations should be added to your encyclopedia, and should never repeat.
    * Make the "You hear" and "You feel" messages more direct, possibly after getting them enough times.
    * The retro "Rogue" level has got to go.
+   * Provide a high-level map of the dungeon branches you've discovered so far, and a detailed map of each For each floor you've been to.
  * A game mode that allows save states, called "Practice Mode".
    The normal game should be called "Hardcore Mode".
    * You can still unlock encyclopedia entries in Practice Mode.